 Our programs

-APG777 is a novel, subcutaneous half-life extended monoclonal antibody targeting IL-13 for the potential treatment of atopic dermatitis (AD)
+Zumilokibart (APG777) is a novel, subcutaneous half-life extended monoclonal antibody targeting IL-13 for the potential treatment of atopic dermatitis (AD)

-In head-to-head preclinical studies, APG777 showed equivalent or better potency to lebrikizumab in the inhibition of IL-13 signaling.
+In head-to-head preclinical studies, zumilokibart showed equivalent or better potency to lebrikizumab in the inhibition of IL-13 signaling.
 AD is a chronic inflammatory skin disorder that affects approximately 40 million adults and 18 million children in the United States, France, Germany, Italy, Japan, Spain and the United Kingdom, 40 percent of which have moderate-to-severe disease.

-APG777 + APG990 is designed to address multiple immune signaling intervention points through the dual inhibition of IL-13 and OX40L, which we believe could provide potential first-in-class combination treatment for people living with AD and other I&I indications.
+APG279 is designed to address multiple immune signaling intervention points through the dual inhibition of IL-13 and OX40L, which we believe could provide potential first-in-class combination treatment for people living with AD and other I&I indications.

-APG777 + APG333 is designed to address both central and local drivers of obstructive airway disease and potentially break through the efficacy ceiling observed with monotherapies in asthma and COPD.
+APG273 is designed to address both central and local drivers of obstructive airway disease and potentially break through the efficacy ceiling observed with monotherapies in asthma and COPD.